Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git commit -am "_<Your_Message>_" -** Adds all files AND commits all the changes in the "staging tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.

+**git status -** Displays the status.
+What is git tracking.
+Is there anything in the "Staging tray".
+Are there any pending commits.

+**git log -** DIsplays a log/ list of all the commits.

 **git remote -** Allows you to view any remote link's name to the local repositary.
 Eg. a Github repositary.

 **git remote -v -** Allows you to view any remote link's name to local repositary along with http link to the repositary.
 Eg. a Github repositary.